CityOfLosAngeles/data-batcave-trainings/literate-garbanzo/01-data-cleanse/ReadMe.md

 # Identify and Remove Duplicate Records
 ## Utilize the Pandas library to find and remove duplicate records from a CSV file

-These scripts identify duplicate records and create a "clean" file where duplicates are removed.
+These scripts identify duplicate records from an input CSV file based on the provided field_name and create a "clean" CSV file where duplicates are removed.

 1. duplicates_find - creates a CSV file from the input file containing only the duplicate records
 2. duplicates_remove - removes the duplicate records from the input file using CSV module and Pandas